Davidmul/CREPE/README.md

 - Delete unneeded sections
 - Tidy
 - Courant conditions work properly
-- inputs are via a parset
+- inputs are via a parset --> done but needs refinement
 - adaptive length
 - Energy dependence can be switched on